fancytigerdustball/King-s-corner/README.md

 If you can't place a king in one of the corners, (because they are full), then you lose.
 The same thing happens for queens and jacks.

-Once you filled the whole are with cards,
+Once you filled the whole area with cards,

 <img src="screenshots/2.png"/>